JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-20-Ethereum-ICO-hard-cap.md

 }

 ```
 There is more magic to make in tests.
-Within the new file let's test the creation of Crowdsale with a proper token, rate to eth, and wallet address to raise some funds.
+Within new file lets test creation of Crowdsale with proper token, rate to eth, and wallet address to raise some funds.

 ```js
 contract('BonkTokenCrowdsale', function ([_, wallet, investor_1, investor_2]) {